 How does the SWB mentor program work?
 What kinds of things can I learn from my mentor?

 The mentor program is designed where the mentee will fill out a survey asking them about their professional goals, their current major or the major they want to learn more about, year in school, hobbies, personal interests, and more.
 From there, we take these factors and match the mentee with a mentor whose professional and personal goals, interests, and experiences best align with the mentee's goals and interests.
 What you can gain from being a mentee in this program is resume feedback, mock interviews, getting your questions answered about different career paths and opportunities, and being able to learn more about all things related to campus like majors, classes, RSO's, etc. The mentoring program allows for you to connect with someone 1-1 to support you and answer all of your questions.
 This program will strengthen your network while helping you grow as a business professional and student at UIUC.

 If I am not a business major, how can SWB help me?
 What if I want to transfer into the Gies College of Business?

 SWB supports students from a variety of different academic backgrounds.
-Not only do events help students gain a better sense of the business world, they also open up opportunities to learn more about yourself personally.
+Not only do events help students gain a better sense of the business world and develop professionally, they also open up opportunities to learn more about yourself personally.
 Our mentoring, social, and service events help students learn about what they want, even if it is outside of business.
 If members find their interests lead them to the Gies College of Business, SWB provides insight into the ICT process and best practices to the application process.

 What kinds of events do SWB members get to participate in and how do they better their community through these events?